autotraderuk/mcr-digital-chat/README.md

+**Structure and styling**
 But what about the structure of the page, and how it looks?
 Navigate to /css-html.html to get some styling tips.

 Use the links to W3Schools above to make your page look a bit more interesting, there is loads of great content on the [bootstrap](http://getbootstrap.com/css/) site too.

+**favicon**

-Most websites have a small image within the tab on the browser.
+Most websites have a small image within the tab on the browser, this is called a favicon.

 If you like you can create your own [here](http://www.favicon.cc/).

-This icon file then needs to be added into the project, at the root level.
-And also referenced within the head tag within the html file
+The file this generates then needs to be added into the project, at the root level, and also referenced within the head tag within the html file

 ```html
 <link rel="shortcut icon" type="image/x-icon" href="/film-favicon.ico"/>
 ```

+**Display name**

 For the page you saw at the begining as well as a comments box there was also a box to put your display name in.